indigoxela/tinymcebackport/README.md

 So if you need something totally different, just fork it. ;-)

+### Will maintenance continue after January 5th 2025?

+Yes, it will.
+There's no reason to stop maintenance with official Drupal 7 EOL.
+The effort's minimal and the module's still useful.

+If you still use it and like it, leave a star here on GitHub to inform the maintainer, that you still appreciate it.

 ## Customize via API

 Very likely you'll have to implement